- Documentation

 - • Mixing incompatible reference types for the selected version

-MPM offers two methods for adding reference images to your prompts.
-Both stay in sync—changes made in one are reflected in the other.
+MPM offers three methods for adding reference images to your prompts.
+All stay in sync—changes made in one are reflected in the others.

 Quick selection from your uploaded images.